-Okay, thousands of people have seen my post, and I want to get them to see the next post to drive them down the funnel.
-Here are two easy to implement strategies.
+Okay, thousands of people have seen my blog post or video, and I want to get them to see the next post to drive them down the conversion funnel.
+Here are two easy-to-implement strategies.

 Always test and don’t be afraid to try new things.